almereyda/awesome-starred/README.md

 - [landmatrix](https://github.com/sinnwerkstatt/landmatrix) - The Land Matrix is a global and independent land monitoring initiative that promotes transparency and accountability in decisions over land and investment.
 The website is our Global Observatory - an open tool for collecting and visualising information about large-scale land acquisitions.
 - [pretix-checkinlist-net](https://github.com/NETWAYS/pretix-checkinlist-net) - Pretix Checkin List Export Plugin for NETWAYS
 - [state-of-lg-2019](https://github.com/libregraphicsmeeting/state-of-lg-2019) - collect the slides for the state of libre graphics 2019
-- [activitywatch](https://github.com/ActivityWatch/activitywatch) - Track how you spend your time on your devices.
+- [activitywatch](https://github.com/ActivityWatch/activitywatch) - Track how you spend your time.
 Cross-platform, extensible, privacy-focused.
 - [byro-mailman](https://github.com/byro/byro-mailman) - Mailman mailing list management for byro
 - [byro-fints](https://github.com/henryk/byro-fints) - FinTS 3.0 (formerly known as HBCI) plugin for the byro member management software
 - [byro](https://github.com/byro/byro) - Plugin-based, unopinionated membership administration software